 You can find a few Video Clips of these various films on youtube.
-Here are a few of these talented musician, that have a presence online, for you to enjoy.
+Here are a few talented musician who have a presence online.

-Jennifer Armstrong is a fascinating woman that travels through Art and time.
-She is a storyteller, bagpiper, fiddle virtuoso, poet and a songwriter coming from several generations of talented performers.
+Jennifer Armstrong is a woman who travels through Art and time.
+A storyteller, bagpiper, fiddle virtuoso, poet and songwriter coming from several generations of talented performers.